symmetryinvestments/symdbi/README.md

 To run the tests under t/ make sure they're executable or run with dub

 To run all the tests under t/ install prove from Test::More from CPAN or proved from zug-tap and run them in the root of the project

-As of now all parameters to use in a query should be strings, all the values returned are strings.
+As of now all parameters to use in a query should be strings (what Julia is doing https://invenia.github.io/LibPQ.jl/dev/pages/type-conversions/ ), all the values returned are strings.
 Using other types is TODO.

 # SYNOPSYS